Fire Ban in Effect Read More >

 What types of uses and densities will be permitted on the lands identified for development?

-• Multi-Family Residential (R20):
+• Multi-Family Residential (R21):

-• A mix of Institutional and Residential:
+• A mix of Institutional and Residential (IR1):

-• Allows multi-residential up to 5 storeys (16 m).
+• Allows multi-residential up to five-storeys (15 m).

 • Site could permit seniors’ housing or care facilities.